Approximate Bayesian computation for Markovian binary trees in phylogenetics: Methods

 \subsection{Summary statistics}

 The effectiveness of the ABC-PMC method crucially relies on the careful selection of an appropriate suite of summary statistics to compare the observed and simulated trees.
 These statistics must collectively be able to capture variation in each of the parameters of the model.
-The statistics we use are as follows. \begin{enumerate} \item \textbf{Average branch length}. \item \textbf{Tree height}.
+The statistics we use are as follows. \begin{enumerate} \item \textbf{Average branch length}. \item \textbf{Tree height} (time to most recent common ancestor).
 Note that our simulated trees have a fixed number of extant species, but variable height.
-In situations where the tree height is fixed, the number of extant species could conceivably be used instead. \item \textbf{Normalised lineage-through-time (nLTT) curve} \citep{janzen2015approximate}.
+In situations where the tree height is fixed, the number of extant species may be used instead. \item \textbf{Normalised lineage-through-time (nLTT) curve} \citep{janzen2015approximate}.
 This curve shows the growth of the number of species against time, normalised by both the total time and the total number of extant species.
 To compute the distance between two nLTT curves, we calculate the absolute area between them:

 We set the initial tolerance value for this statistic to be $0.05$.
 Due to the computational time required to generate a sample that can provide a close enough nLTT curve, we only use this statistic after the 20th iteration. \item \textbf{Colless balance index} \citep{colless1982phylogenetics}.
 For a tree $T$, this is defined as the sum over all internal nodes $v \in V_{\text{int}}(T)$ of the absolute difference between the number of left and right descendant leaves.
 In other words, if $v$ has children $\{v_l,v_r\}$, and $\kappa_u$ is the number of descendant leaves from node $u$, then the Colless index of $T$ is